1996–97 Utah Jazz season: NBA playoffs

-In the 1997 NBA playoffs, the Jazz swept the Los Angeles Clippers in three straight games in the Western Conference First Round, then in the Western Conference Semi-finals, they defeated the Los Angeles Lakers four games to one.
-In the Western Conference Finals, they took a 2–0 series lead over the Houston Rockets, who were led by Hakeem Olajuwon, Charles Barkley and Clyde Drexler.
-However, the Rockets would even the series at two games a piece, as Rockets forward Eddie Johnson hit a dramatic three-pointer at the buzzer to win Game 4, 95–92.
-After the Jazz took Game 5 at home, 96–91, Game 6 would be another battle and appeared to be heading for overtime, until Stockton nailed a three-point buzzer beater that launched the Jazz to the NBA Finals for the first time in franchise history, defeating the Rockets on the road, 103–100.
-In the 1997 NBA Finals, the Jazz lost in six games to Jordan, Scottie Pippen, and the defending NBA champion Chicago Bulls.
+In the Western Conference Finals, the Jazz then faced off against the 3rd–seeded Houston Rockets, who were led by the All-Star trio of Hakeem Olajuwon, Charles Barkley and Clyde Drexler.
+The Jazz won the first two games at the Delta Center to take a 2–0 series lead.
+However, the Rockets managed to win the next two games to even the series, as Rockets forward Eddie Johnson hit a dramatic three-point shot at the buzzer to win Game 4, 95–92 at The Summit.
+After winning Game 5 at the Delta Center, 96–91, Game 6 at The Summit appeared to be heading into overtime, until Stockton hit a game-winning three-pointer at the buzzer, as the Jazz defeated the Rockets, 103–100 to win the series in six games, and advance to the NBA Finals for the first time in franchise history.